Page contents

 We landed in Nafplio late at night after a private transfer from Athens Airport.
 The driver dropped us at the edge of the Old Town and told us our hotel was just one street over, in the pedestrian-only zone.

-My friend and I grabbed our luggage and set off on foot; what we found was the start of a great few days in this picturesque coastal town nestled amidst ancient ruins and oozing with idyllic Mediterranean charm.
+My friend and I grabbed our luggage and set off on foot; we found the start of a great few days in this picturesque coastal town nestled amidst ancient ruins and oozing with idyllic Mediterranean charm.

 The city of Nafplion was the first capital of modern Greece and is undoubtedly a place worth visiting.
 I had heard that Nafplio features gorgeous beaches, aristocratic architecture, old historic landmarks, and plenty to see.